isgasho/kita/README.md

-# UIKit
+# Kita

-UIKit is a declarative, reactive GUI toolkit for build cross platform apps with web technology with single codebase.
+Kita is a declarative, reactive GUI toolkit for build cross platform apps with web technology with single codebase.
 Inspired by Flutter, React.

-**Note**

-I'm sorry if the project name confused you, it was named for development when i start it years ago when i know nothing about apple dev, and it will have a new name when it get to be open sourced.

 # Status

 The toolkit is almost ready for create apps, but still have many improvements need to be done, such as accessibility texture view, web view, and so on...

-Download the prebuilt example demo here: [https://github.com/zhuah/uikit/releases/download/v0.0.1/macos_linux_windows.tgz]().
+Download the prebuilt example demo here: [https://github.com/zhuah/kit/releases/download/v0.0.1/macos_linux_windows.tgz]().

 As my development OS is macOS, there may some bugs on linux and windows.